All Products

 Description

 The format of the output parameters.
-Valid values: Text Output and JSON Output.
+Text Output and JSON Output are supported.

 Text Box (in text output mode)

-You can freely arrange the paragraph format of the output content, supporting text input or variable references, suitable for unstructured content.
+You can arrange the paragraph format of the output content.
+This field supports text input and variable references and is suitable for unstructured content.

-Output content must be arranged according to JSON format.
-You can customize variable names and support text input or variable references, suitable for structured content.
+You must arrange the output content in JSON format.
+You can customize variable names.
+This field supports text input and variable references and is suitable for structured content.

-Only effective when calling the application via API, used to decide whether to output the node content.
-To understand the purpose of this component, see Control node content using "Response".
+This parameter is effective only when the application is called using an API.
+It determines whether to output the node content.
+For more information about the purpose of this component, see Control node content using Return Result.

 Knowledge Base